fivetran/dbt_mixpanel/README.md

 - The relative user and event dropoff between subsequent steps.
 Note: the relative order of the steps is determined by their event volume.

 And it takes the following as arguments:
 - `event_funnel`: List of event types (case insensitive).
 This does not have to be in the correct order of the funnel, as the funnel order will be determined by event volume.
+Example: `'
 - `group_by_column`: (Optional) A column in `mixpanel_event` that you want to segment the funnel by.
 Default is `None`.
 - `conversion_criteria`: (Optional) A `WHERE` clause that will be applied when pulling data from `mixpanel_event`.
 To make the criteria funnel-wide, you would write something like `conversion_criteria='country_code = "US"'`, which will limit all events to the US.
 To apply criteria to just one event, you would write something like `conversion_criteria='country_code = "US"' OR event_type != 'play_song'`, which will limit only song plays to the US.